jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 Combat Manoeuvres of Disarm, Trip or Damage Weapon can be used in preference to more lethal options.

-Consequences: Simply slaying everyone who you fight with will eventually end up with an Adventurer being hunted by a veritable army of kinsfolk seeking revenge.
+**Consequences**: Simply slaying everyone who you fight with will eventually end up with an Adventurer being hunted by a veritable army of kinsfolk seeking revenge.
 Unnecessary killing often earns an Adventurer a less than popular reputation, which may cost him friends or allies.
 Likewise, Adventurers that fight too often may end up